huggingface/lerobot/README.md

 ### Acknowledgment

-- ACT policy and ALOHA environment are adapted from [ALOHA](https://tonyzhaozh.github.io/aloha/)
+- Thanks to Tony Zaho, Zipeng Fu and colleagues for open sourcing ACT policy, ALOHA environments and datasets.
+Ours are adapted from [ALOHA](https://tonyzhaozh.github.io/aloha) and [Mobile ALOHA](https://mobile-aloha.github.io).
-- Diffusion policy and Pusht environment are adapted from [Diffusion Policy](https://diffusion-policy.cs.columbia.edu/)
+- Thanks to Cheng Chi, Zhenjia Xu and colleagues for open sourcing Diffusion policy, Pusht environment and datasets, as well as UMI datasets.
+Ours are adapted from [Diffusion Policy](https://diffusion-policy.cs.columbia.edu) and [UMI Gripper](https://umi-gripper.github.io).
-- TDMPC policy and Simxarm environment are adapted from [FOWM](https://www.yunhaifeng.com/FOWM/)
+- Thanks to Nicklas Hansen, Yunhai Feng and colleagues for open sourcing TDMPC policy, Simxarm environments and datasets.
+Ours are adapted from [TDMPC](https://github.com/nicklashansen/tdmpc) and [FOWM](https://www.yunhaifeng.com/FOWM).
-- Abstractions and utilities for Reinforcement Learning come from [TorchRL](https://github.com/pytorch/rl)
+- Thanks to Vincent Moens and colleagues for open sourcing [TorchRL](https://github.com/pytorch/rl).
+It allowed for quick experimentations on the design of `LeRobot`.
+- Thanks to Antonio Loquercio and Ashish Kumar for their early support.

 ## Installation